|

 Free and cheap website editing and uploading tools

 FTP Commander: FTP Commander is a stripped-down, easy-to-use FTP program from Internet-Soft, based in Moscow, Russia.
 It is freeware.
-The manual that comes with it has little depth, but its probably all you need.
+The manual that comes with it has little depth, but it’s probably all you need.

 SmartFTP: SmartFTP is a reliable FTP program.
 SmartFTP is based in Switzerland; it is freeware for personal, educational, and non-commercial use.
-Commercial users pay a one-time license fee of $29.95 for the first user; theres a sliding scale for multiple user licenses, site licenses, and corporate licenses.
+Commercial users pay a one-time license fee of $29.95 for the first user; there’s a sliding scale for multiple user licenses, site licenses, and corporate licenses.
 I have and use Version 1.0 Build 966.
 It works well, and the online troubleshooting FAQ is truly comprehensive.

 Back to quick finder